Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 It will help if you can describe your problem, setup and the steps you have taken when trying to solve the issue in you email.

 ##How to buy
-The board is soon available from our supplier.
+The board is available from our [Elecrow's web store](http://www.elecrow.com/tsys01-temperature-sensor-board-p-1608.html).